XiansAiPlatform/XiansAi.Website/docs/2-instructions/2-without-instructions.md

 # Flow Without Instructions

-To try instructions, lets create a new flow that generates a poem using the Gemini API.
+This example demonstrates how to create a poetry generation flow using the Gemini API.
+The flow takes some words as input and returns a generated poem.

+## Flow Overview

+The PoetFlow consists of:

+- A workflow that orchestrates the poem generation
+- An activity that handles the Gemini API communication
+- A program to run the flow

-## 1. Create a new flow
+## 1. Create the Flow Definition

-Create a new PoetFlow.cs file and add the following code to it.
+First, create `PoetFlow.cs` which defines the workflow and activity interface:

 `> PoetFlow.cs`